Stack8/github-zenhub-sdk/README.md

 YOU MUST DO THESE TWO THING AFTER MERGING YOUR PR:

-***ziro-cli repo needs to be updated*** to consume the version of github-zenhub-sdk that you are publishing
+***ziro-cli repository needs to be updated*** to consume the version of github-zenhub-sdk that you are publishing

-Once you merge your changes, CI will publish a new version to Nexus and tag the repo.
+Once you merge your changes to this repository, CI will publish a new version to Nexus and tag the repo.
 The last thing to do is to go to:

 https://github.com/Stack8/github-zenhub-sdk/releases